 A study led by associate professor NiCole R. Keith, Ph.D., research scientist and professor at Indiana University, found that people with clean houses are healthier than people with messy houses.
 Keith and her colleagues tracked the physical health of 998 African Americans between the ages of 49 and 65, a demographic known to be at an increased risk for heart disease.
 Participants who kept their homes clean were healthier and more active than those who didn’t.
 In fact, house cleanliness was even more of a predictor for physical health than neighborhood walkability.

 What you’ll receive is a cleaning calendar for August so you can cross each day you complete and a cleaning schedule with more details on what to clean during those 15 minutes.
+UPDATE: this challenge was so popular, that I have added a calendar that is customizable for every month!
 To receive your printables, just enter your email below and they will be sent right to your email address:

 If you join along, I’d love to see your progress!
 Just use the tag #projectclean15!